-- Student seminar dates will be chosen by credit status. - The field of seminar topic will be determined by consultation with faculty coach. - The "Coach Sign-up" form, which requires the signature of the seminar coach, must be turned in to Dr. Treadwell by 4 PM, Wednesday, January 20, 2010.
+- Student seminar dates will be chosen by credit status. - Typically graduate students present seminars the 3rd semester of enrollment in the Master's program. - The "Coach Sign-up" form, which requires the signature of the seminar coach, must be turned in to Dr. Treadwell by 4 PM, Wednesday, January 20, 2010.
 Late coach sign-up forms will be subject to grading penalties (see section 7). - The "Seminar Title" form, which requires the signature of the seminar coach, is due by 4 PM Monday, February 8, 2010.
 Late seminar title forms will be subject to grading penalties (see sect.
 7). - First drafts of your abstract must be presented to your coach at least 2 weeks prior to your seminar and must be approved by your coach at least 1.5 weeks prior to your seminar.
 Failure to do so will likely result in a lower grade from your faculty coach. - Your final abstract is due by 4 PM the Monday or Wednesday one week prior to your seminar.
 One typed copy (ready for photocopying) should be provided to Dr. Treadwell after your coach has approved it.
 Late abstracts will be subject to grading penalties (see section 7). - Your preliminary PowerPoint slides should be sent to Dr. Treadwell at least 48 hours before your seminar, and a final copy sent no later than your seminar presentation.
 Late submissions will be subject to grading penalties (see section 7).